rkazak07/Hadoop-Helm-Chart/README.md

 > `values.yaml` please revise the file according to your own system.
 Set the StorageClass, image version, Persistence Volume, Replicas.

-> Note that you need at least 2GB of free memory per NodeManager pod, if your cluster isn't large enough, not all pods will be scheduled.
+>  that you need at least 2GB of free memory per NodeManager pod, if your cluster isn't large enough, not all pods will be scheduled.

 ### Creating Namespaces